Bearing Failure Analysis: Types, Causes, and Prevention

 Conversely, too much lubrication might allow for gliding but result in grease churning, which also produces heat and increased energy losses.
 As a result, internal components such as the raceway and ball bearings experience wear.

 The service life of the lubricant should be matched to the service life of the bearing.
-For example, if a bearing has an expected life of 2,000 hours using standard grease, you can extend the life of the bearing by 10-20% if you use a higher-grade lubricant.
+For example, if a bearing has an expected life of 2,000 hours using standard grease, you can extend the life of the bearing by 10% to 20% if you use a higher-grade lubricant.

 3. Contaminated Lubrication Causing Housing Failure